NREL/HPC/applications/vasp/README.md

 - Recommendations for setting NPAR
 - Recommendations for setting NSIM
 - Instructions for using the OpenMP version of VASP
-- Instructions for running multiple VASP jobs on the same node (and [scripts to do so](https://github.com/claralarson/HPC/tree/master/applications/vasp/Performance%20Study%201/multi))
+- Instructions for running multiple VASP jobs on the same nodes (and [scripts to do so](https://github.com/claralarson/HPC/tree/master/applications/vasp/Performance%20Study%201/multi))

 Performance Study 2:
 - Information on how runtime scales with nodecount